On the Generalization of PINNs outside the training domain and the Hyperparameters influencing it: Conclusion

-As expected, predictions are extremely accurate in the training area and maintain precision right outside of it.
+As expected, predictions are extremely accurate in the training area and maintain precision close to its boundaries.
 Indeed, since the network is able to properly approximate the derivatives of the target function at some point, then it can also approximate the target function properly in a ball around said point.
 However, the prediction quickly becomes unreliable and subject to stochasticity further away from the training domain.
-Indeed, the average PINN prediction suggests that no accurate function evaluation can be done with confidence outside the convex hull defined by the collocation points used in training.
-The same concept is expressed through rigorous analytical error bounds in \cite{mishra2022estimates, pinn4navierstokesbounds}, where the tightest error estimates present an exponential increase in time when moving far away from the training area.
-However, the behavior of the PINN outside the training domain can be used as an insight into which algorithmic choices can make the network more suitable to learn the PDE.
+The average PINN prediction suggests that an accurate function evaluation can be done with confidence only in the immediate proximity of the convex hull defined by the collocation points used in training.
+This concept is aligned with the analytical error bounds in \cite{mishra2022estimates, pinn4navierstokesbounds}, where the tightest error estimates present an exponential increase in time when moving far away from the training area.
+However, this does not strictly imply that generalization is not possible, which is why it is important to understand whether the behavior of the PINN outside the training domain can be controlled through the hyperparameters set before the training process.